magicalhobo/FREImageProcessor/README.md

 FREImageProcessor
 =================

-An AIR 3 Windows-x86 .NET Native Extension for encoding images.
-The extension uses .NET to transcode `BitmapData` objects into .bmp, .jpg, and .png formats much faster than existing ActionScript or Alchemy methods.
+This AIR Native Extension uses .NET to transcode `BitmapData` objects into .bmp, .jpg, and .png formats much faster than existing ActionScript or Alchemy methods.

 Contents: